-As the development of intelligent AI systems becomes more common and mainstream, stories of biased data sets and failed models are coming to light.
+As the development of intelligent conversational AI systems becomes more common and mainstream, stories of biased data sets and failed models are coming to light.
 We’ve heard about Amazon scrapping their AI recruitment tool because it was biased against women.
 Microsoft debuted the infamous social AI chatbot Tay which, within 24 hours, began tweeting a slew of racist, misogynistic, and offensive comments.

-AI technology is undeniably a powerful tool and instances like these highlight the importance of being thoughtful in your AI development and deployment.
+AI technology is undeniably a powerful tool and instances like these highlight the importance of being thoughtful in your conversational AI development and deployment.
 Good news is that regulations and policies are already underway to adopt the principles of ethics in AI.

 Our co-founder and COO, Natalie Cartwright recently attended the G7 Multi-stakeholder Conference on Artificial Intelligence.
 The event in Montreal gathered a global group of visionaries, ministers, policymakers, and researchers to discuss how to reinforce the development of responsible, human-centric AI.